There are two Household Waste Recycling Centres in Craven. These sites are operated by North Yorkshire County Council and are located at:

 For further information regarding these sites, please visit North Yorkshire household waste sites website or call 01609 534527.

-You can recycle the following items at these sites:
+You can recycle the following items at the sites below:

 Paper & Cardboard